Zomability

 If any of these relations applies between the edges of A and B, the same will then be true for the edges of any affine tranformation of A and B, like an orthographic projection to a lower-dimensional space, as long as the projections of A and B are done along the same vector.

-If the directions of the edges of A or any parallel projection of A in any dimension can be represented with this limited set of Zometool directions, the same is true for the edges of B or any parallel projection of B if the edges of B are parallel to the edges of A and the ratio of their lengths is a combination of multiples of 1 and φ.
+If the directions of the edges of A or any parallel projection of A in any dimension can be represented with this limited set of directions, the same is true for the edges of B or any parallel projection of B if the edges of B are parallel to the edges of A and the ratio of their lengths is a combination of multiples of 1 and φ.

-Zomable polychora
+Zomable polychora and compounds

 To establish this, we will study Diagram IId.